 5 Thrifty Ways to Organize Your Classroom Space

-Use these tips as starting points to money-saving classroom organization.
+Use these tips as starting points toward money-saving classroom organization.
 Not only will your students love the decorative touch that you can bring to your learning space, but you might be able to stretch your budget a little further.

-Washi Tape or Decorative Duct Tape
+Decorative Duct Tape

 Recycled Frosting Containers

-If you’re a baker, or know someone who is, small plastic frosting containers make great storage for small classroom items as well.
+If you’re a baker or know someone who is, small plastic frosting containers make great storage for small classroom items as well.
 Use paper or decorative tape to cover them up, and voila!

 Thrift Store Furniture